saiphanindar2007/joineazy-dashboard/README.md

 ## 👨‍💻 Author

-Developed as part of the **Joineazy Frontend Intern – Round 2** submission.
+Developed as part of the **Joineazy Frontend Intern.

 ---